-This page is optimized for viewing on the computer.
+This page is optimized for viewing on a computer.
 For printing all the drawings to take to the workshop, use the Printer optimized format.
 Depending on how many drawings you want per page, play with the paper orientation and scale settings under page setup in your browser.

 These plans are in Metric units.
 You can generate imperial dimensions by loading the SketchUp model into SketchUp, and setting the units to imperial under "Model Info".
 However, the sizes are all rounded to be even millimeters, so the units will not work out to nice even values in fractional inches.